sys-bio/tellurium/README.md

 pip install git+https://github.com/sys-bio/tellurium.git
 ```

+## Citing

+If you use Tellurium in your research, we would appreciate you citing Tellurium's papers in any works you publish:

+Medley et al. ["Tellurium notebooks—An environment for reproducible dynamical modeling in systems biology"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006220) PLoS Computational Biology, 2018.

 ## Contact Us

 For general questions or to request help, please post to the [Tellurium-discuss](https://groups.google.com/d/forum/tellurium-discuss) mailing list.
 If you think you found a bug in our software, please post it to [GitHub issue tracker](https://github.com/sys-bio/tellurium/issues).